-I finally replaced my 12 year old Dewalt drill with this.
-My old drill still works like new.
+I finally replaced my 12 year old DeWalt drill with this when my batteries died.
+My old drill still works like new (with a battery adapter).
 However this one is smaller, lighter and just as powerful.

 10 mm curved bottom finger plane.
 My favorite tool for brace carving.
 My students hate it, until they learn to hold it, then they love it!